 than an index for the product itself.
 For example, if an apparel

 manufacturer were contracting for long-term purchases with a producer

-of finished fabrics, it would be more advisable to tie the escalation
+of finished fabrics, it would be more advisable to tie the price adjustment

 of finished fabric.
-Otherwise, the parties may find themselves
+Otherwise, the parties could find themselves

-in a serious problem that could be difficult from which to
+in a serious contracting problem that would be difficult from which to

 Regarding the level of index aggregation or detail that might

 be chosen, it should be understood that while detailed indexes

 may target costs more specifically, they are also more likely

 to be permanently discontinued by BLS, or to have occasional gaps